 - Vertical gardening is training plants to grow upward on cages or on a trellis.
-Cucumbers and other small fruited vine crops grow great and take less room in the garden - Tomatoes should be staked or put in a cage to reduce disease (fungi living on the soil) problems on the fruit. - If using an oscillating or overhead sprinkler, place an empty coffee can in the spraying area in order to measure the amount of water you have applied. - Or purchase a rain gauge and place it in the garden area being watered. - When planting seeds be sure to mark your rows - Plant a row or two of flowers and buckwheat to encourage pollinators and beneficial insects. - Keep your garden plot plan up-to-date and make notes on each crop during the growing season.
-This will help you make decisions for next year's garden. - Be brave, take a chance; grow a few plants of a crop you aren't sure if you or your family likes.
+Cucumbers and other small fruited vine crops grow great and take less room in the garden. - Tomatoes should be staked or put in a cage to reduce disease problems. - If using an oscillating or overhead sprinkler, place an empty coffee can in the spraying area in order to measure the amount of water you have applied.
+Or purchase a rain gauge and place it in the garden area being watered. - When planting seeds be sure to mark your rows. - Plant a row or two of flowering plants to encourage pollinators and beneficial insects. - Keep your garden plot plan up-to-date and make notes on each crop during the growing season.
+This will help you make decisions for next year's garden. - Be brave, take a chance, and grow a few plants of a crop you aren't sure you or your family will like.
 Who knows, it may be the best vegetable you've ever eaten.